Revant-Annam/RISC-V_vsd_AR_week1/Day1/day1_readme.md

 2. **Simulation**: Using iverilog and gtkwave for functional verification
 3. **Synthesis**: Converting RTL to gate-level netlists using yosys
 4. **Technology Mapping**: Mapping to specific standard cell libraries

-The next steps in the digital design flow would typically include physical design (place and route), timing analysis, and final verification before tape-out.

----

-*This document is part of the SKY130 RTL Design and Synthesis Workshop series.*